MEET OUR TEAM

 Boston University.
 Adam worked in journalism and public relations before earning a master’s degree in Clinical Mental Health Counseling with a focus on spiritual integration from Loyola University-Maryland.

-Adam currently accepts BCBS, Tricare, United Healthcare, Aetna, Humana and Cigna as well as out-of-network and self-pay clients.
+Adam currently accepts BCBS, Tricare, United Healthcare, Aetna, Humana and Cigna/Evernorth as well as out-of-network and self-pay clients.

 Charlotte is a Licensed Marriage and Family Therapist (LMFT) and has been working with individuals